Policies and Procedures

 · Travel through the side parking lot and turn RIGHT onto Massena Street.

-· As always, be cautious of surrounding walkers and vehicles.
+· As always, be cautious of surrounding walkers and other vehicles.
+You must follow traffic laws, including safety signage on busses.

-In order to properly distance our students for dismissal, it is necessary for our students to utilize three separate carlines for dismissal.
+To support safety and efficiency, we utilize two separate carlines for pick up in the afternoon.
 The carlines are separated by grade levels.
 If you have more than one student to pick up, please stop at each appropriate carline.
-We thank you in advance for your patience with this process.

 For the safety of our families, please adhere to the following carline procedure: